Joe Nickell: Magazine articles and website blogs

-Nickel has written the "Investigative Files" column for the Skeptical Inquirer (SI) magazine since 1995 and contributes frequently to the Center for Inquiry website.
+Nickell wrote the "Investigative Files" column for the Skeptical Inquirer (SI) magazine from 1995 until his death and contributed frequently to the Center for Inquiry website.
 The articles reflect the range of Nickell's interests and investigative skills, including spontaneous human combustion, ghost photographs, reincarnation, voodoo, Bigfoot, quack medicine, Elvis, psychic frauds, and phrenology.
 In his SI article about the Bell Witch Poltergeist, Nickell analyzed the content of the alleged Bell Manuscript for anachronistic references and word use, comparing the writing styles of Richard Williams Bell, the reported original author, and M.V.
 Ingram, the reporter who expanded on the story 50 years later.
 Nickell concludes, "Given all of these similarities between the texts, in addition to the other evidence, I have little hesitation in concluding that Ingram was the author of 'Bell'".

-Nickell's writing for the Center for Inquiry (CfI) includes "Nickell-odeon Reviews", written with an emphasis on the facts behind the scripts.
-Nickell adds credibility to the plot of the Charles Dickens movie, The Invisible Woman.
+Nickell's writing for the Center for Inquiry (CfI) included "Nickell-odeon Reviews", written with an emphasis on the facts behind the scripts.
+Nickell added credibility to the plot of the Charles Dickens movie, The Invisible Woman.
 "Although not mentioned in the movie, posthumous confirmation of the affair came from Dickens' letters.
 Although many had been destroyed by his family, some merely had offending passages inked out.
 But that cloak of invisibility was ineffective: Dickens scholars turned to forensics, using infrared photography to read the obscured portions.
 These contained references to "Nelly" and confirmed the persistent rumors."

 Awards

 Nickell received the 2004 Isaac Asimov Award from the American Humanist Association and was a co-recipient of the 2005 and the 2012 Robert P. Balles Prize in Critical thinking, awarded by CSICOP, now called CSI.
-In 2000 was presented with the Distinguished Skeptic award from CSI.
+In 2000 he was presented with the Distinguished Skeptic award from CSI.

 He was also presented an award for promotion of science in popular media at the 3rd Annual Independent Investigative Group IIG Awards, held on May 18, 2009.

 In October 2011 asteroid 31451 (1999 CE10) was named JoeNickell in his honor by its discoverer James E. McGaha.

+Personal life

+In late 2003, Nickell reconnected with his college girlfriend Diana Harris after Harris searched for him because her daughter Cherette questioned her lack of resemblance to the man who raised her.
+Harris had briefly dated Nickell in college.
+After a DNA test proved he was the biological father to Cherette he wrote an article for Skeptical Inquirer about his daughter’s intuition.
+In it he concluded: "Cautions notwithstanding, I must admit to a new appreciation of intuition, without which I would not have known of my wonderful daughter – and two grandsons!
+It's enough to warm an old skeptic's heart."
+Harris and Nickell married April 1, 2006.
+Harris had since assisted Nickell in his investigative work.

+Nickell died in Buffalo, New York, on March 4, 2025, at the age of 80.